-Basic Skills:

-A student should not attempt to take this course in the online environment unless you are very comfortable using a computer.
+Basic Skills: A student should not attempt to take this course unless you are very comfortable using a computer.
 You are expected to have the following basic computer skills: website navigation, word processing, send/received/save emails, organize/backup computer files, view online videos/tutorials, download software, cut and paste between a word processor and email program, change subject/title of email message, compose/reply to email messages in complete sentences.